 Each year, PDN endeavors to raise the pensions of pensioners and the accrued pensions of former members to compensate for price developments, and to raise the accrued pensions of members to account for salary changes.
 The pensions and accrued pensions have not been increased in recent years.
 The gap that has gradually emerged has diminished the purchasing power of our pensions and the pension accrual.

-Because we are subject to specific legal requirements and required buffers in relation to this area, as things look now the chances of increasing the pensions in any of the coming years are remote.
 If PDN’s financial situation continues to improve, we will once again be able to offer indexation, and the Board may decide to add additional indexation in compensation for indexation not granted in previous years.
-As a result of the recovery plan, PDN did not have to reduce its pension payments in 2021.
-It will not have to do this in 2022 either.
+As a result of the recovery plan, PDN did not have to reduce its pension payments in 2022.
+It will not have to do this in 2023 either.
 More information about indexation is available on PDN’s website.